Your World Vision account

 Why does it take so long to receive a letter from my sponsored child?

-However, write as often as you like, and you’ll hear back up to four times a year!
+Your child will love to hear from you as often as you’d like to write, and you’ll hear back up to four times a year!

 Besides writing, are there other ways I can communicate with my sponsored child?